tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Wilma Luettgen then explained in depth how the Unblinking Eye is able to break scientific laws from time to time, causing 'miracles'.
 Wilma Luettgen laughed at the idea of 'clear ethical standards'; the Unblinking Eye supports ethical relativism in all affairs.
 Wilma Luettgen concluded her speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of the Unblinking Eye's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and the Unblinking Eye will simply watch and judge.

-The theists started to seriously consider Wilma Luettgen's message.
+The theists pretended to listen to Wilma Luettgen's message.

 ###Fri Oct 19 2007